We’re dedicated to helping you hear better. How does that sound?

 Lynn is the cheerful voice on the phone and the friendly face who will greet you in our Juneau office!
 Lynn moved to Juneau in July 2015 from Kansas City after falling in love with it when they came to visit their son, daughter-in-law, and grandson who are currently stationed in Juneau with the Coast Guard.
 Lynn is always guaranteed to put a smile on everyone’s face and she loves chatting with our patients and hearing all of their wild Alaskan stories!

 In her spare time, Lynn loves exploring Juneau and is a talented photographer!
-Lynn and her husband Al love to spend time with (and spoil) their grandson and the world’s cutest great dane/mastiff mix, their fur-baby Phoebe Buffay!
+Lynn and her husband Al love to spend time with (and spoil) their grandson, the world’s cutest great dane/mastiff mix, their fur-baby Phoebe Buffay and their newest addition, a maine coon named Chilkat Willie Nelson aka Chilly Willy!